The BACCO simulation project: biased tracers in real space: Lagrangian Perturbation Theory

 We then measure the resulting cross-spectra using FFTs with $384^3$ grid points.
 We show our results in Fig.~\ref{fig:lpt-ratios} where we display the measured spectra over our LPT analytic calculations.
 For comparison, we also display the corresponding measurements from one of our main BACCO simulation as red symbols.

 Firstly, we can see that for most 15 power spectra, our analytic calculations and the 1LPT simulations agree remarkably well on large-scale -- the ratio approaches to unity for low wavenumers.
 This is an important validation of our calculations.
-Furthermore, for terms involving, $1$ and $\delta$, there is also agreement with higher-order version of LPT and with the results of our full $N$-body simulation.
+Furthermore, for terms involving, $1$ and $\delta$, on large scales, there is also agreement with higher-order version of LPT and with the results of our full $N$-body simulation.
+On smaller scales ($k > 0.1 \ihMpc$) LPT breaks down and is no longer able to reproduce the $N$-body results; since on these scales LPT is no loger in its perturbative regime, higher orders are not guaranteed to yield any improvements, and, in fact, we can see some cases where 3LPT at small scales performs worse than lower order cases.
+Note that the exact scale at which LPT breaks is not the same for different fields, because the weighting scheme can amplify nonlinear structures, causing shell crossing to happen on larger scales.

 In other cases, there is a disagreement between 1 and 2LPT simulations with the later agreeing with the $N$-body results.
 This suggest that to predict accurately these quantities, higher-orders in the displacement need to be included.
 Yet in other instances, mostly those involving $\delta^2$, the LPT simulations appear to converge to a different large-scale limit than the $N$-body result, which points to shell-crossing and nonlinearities on small scales being important to correctly predict the amplitude on large-scales.
 We leave further investigation of this for future work.